Hone logo

 Key Requirements:

-• The function must accept a format string and ...interface{} for arguments.
+• The function must accept a format string and a variable number of arguments (...interface{}).

 Expected Behavior:

-• An empty format string.
+• Empty format string.

-• A format string with no format verbs.
+• Format string with no placeholders.

 Examples